Poole Power Station: History

 The station was authorised in 1946 and constructed between 1946 and 1950, built out of local brick.
-Before construction could begin, 250,000 tonnes of chalk was imported from a quarry in Sturminster Marshall.
+Before construction could begin, 250,000 tonnes of chalk was imported from a quarry in Sturminster Marshall to reclaim land.
 To build the power station, millions of three colour bricks were made by Skykes and Sons of Creekmoor and The Upton Brick Works.
-Construction of the station required the driving of 30–40 ft piles.
-The two 325 ft (100m) tall chimneys that were the most noticeable features.
-The station was originally intended to burn coal but an oil fired burner was installed in 1955.
+Construction of the station required the driving of 30–40 ft piles for the two 325 ft (100m) tall chimneys that were the most noticeable features.
+Coal was delivered by sea and transferred by cranes and conveyors to the station.
+An oil fired burner was installed in 1955.
 In its heyday, the station employed over 400 people.

 The station had two Metropolitan Vickers 52.5 MW, two CA Parsons 52.5 MW, and two GEC 60 MW turbo-alternators.
 The first generating set was commissioned in December 1950, followed by further sets in July 1951, December 1951, June 1952, April 1958 and December 1958.